nflverse/nflverse/README.md

 ## Installation

-The easiest way to get nflfastR is to install it from [GitHub](https://github.com/nflverse/nflverse/) with:
+The easiest way to get nflverse is to install it from [GitHub](https://github.com/nflverse/nflverse/) with:

 ``` r